Mount Laurel doctrine: Criticism of the decision

-While the Mount Laurel decision mandates a state constitutional obligation for every municipality in a "growth area" to provide a fair share of its region's present and prospective housing needs for low and moderate income families, there is no funding source specified for low or very-low income families, in a state that already has some of the nation's highest property taxes.
+While the Mount Laurel decision mandates a state constitutional obligation for every municipality in a "growth area" to provide a fair share of its region's present and prospective housing needs for low and moderate income families, there is no funding source specified for low or very-low income families in a state that already has some of the nation's highest property taxes.
 Some have accused the decision for being an example of judicial activism.

 1980s judicial response to the Fair Housing Act

 The New Jersey Supreme Court welcomed the legislature's adoption of the Fair Housing Act.
 A number of trial court decisions had denied transfer of pending cases to COAH under the manifest injustice standard, but the Supreme Court read that term very narrowly and ordered the cases transferred.
-The trial courts were directed to conform their rulings with regard to calculation of each municipality's obligation and how to meet it to COAH's regulations and the statute was found facially constitutional and interpreted to grant COAH ample authority, such as restraining the use of scarce resources (sewer capacity, potable water, land) for other than providing affordable housing, to assure that affordable housing might actually be built.
+The trial courts were directed to conform their rulings with regard to calculation of each municipality's obligation and how to meet it to COAH's regulations and the statute was found facially constitutional and interpreted to grant COAH ample authority, such as restraining the use of scarce resources (sewer capacity, potable water, and land) for other than providing affordable housing, to assure that affordable housing might actually be built.

-2020s

-The Cranbury Town Committee voted unanimously on May 12, 2025 to use eminent domain to seize a 175 year old farm in order to allow the construction of affordable housing.
-The doctrine established by the Supreme Court of New Jersey in 1975 requires municipalities in New Jersey to change their zoning laws to enable the construction of low and middle income housing.
-The family is fighting the decision and enlisted the support of former Cranbury mayor, Jay Taylor.